SongClass/SimTCP/README.md

 3. How to grade your project code?
 A: Run ```python3 grade.py``` to grade your project submission, where the test parameters may change but will be consistent for the whole class.

-4. How to submit code in GitHub?
-A: Run ```git add project.py && git commit -m "submit project" && git push```

 ### Acknowledgement

 This course project is originally developed by Prof. Chris Kanich and Prof. Brent Stephens in their networking class: https://www.cs.uic.edu/~ckanich/cs450/s18/homework5.html.
 Thank them for sharing the respository to start with!